Dr. Brian Stockwell

 School: School of Marine Studies

-Brian is a Research Fellow at the School of Marine Studies.
+Brian is a Lecturer at the School of Marine Studies.
 He is currently examining the population genomics of the four principal market tuna species (albacore, Thunnus alalunga; bigeye, T. obesus; yellowfin, T. albacares; and skipjack, Katsuwonus pelamis) in the Western and Central Pacific Ocean (WCPO).
 Additionally he is looking at the gene-flow and kinship between pups of scalloped hammerhead sharks between two nursery estuaries (Rewa and Ba Rivers).
 And lastly he is exploring collaborations examining the intra- and inter-archipelagic connectivity of a variety of reef fish species in the South Pacific.

 He obtained a degree in Environmental Biology and (BSc.) from Houghton College, NY.
 Later he obtained a Masters of Applied Science in Tropical Marine Ecology (MApll) from James Cook University under the supervision of Dr. Bette Willis.
 In 2017 he was awarded a doctorate in Philosophy from Old Dominion University under the supervision of Dr. Kent Carpenter.
 This dissertation explored recovery rates of parrotfishes within marine reserves, their ability to mitigate algal cover in the face of increasing human stressors, and the potential larval connectivity between marine reserves in the central Philippines.